Atlanta Optometrist Malpractice Lawyer

 • Mental anguish

 Don’t be surprised if the optometrist (or their insurance company) tries to downplay the seriousness of your injury.
 Their goal is simple – to limit how much money you can secure in a lawsuit.
-Our optometrist malpractice lawyers in Atlanta won’t let their tactics work.
+Your lawyer can negotiate with the insurance company to maximize your compensation.

 How Long Will I Have to File a Georgia Optometrist Malpractice Claim?